2021 Holiday Program Header (10 x 3.333 in).png

 • When able, please include gift receipts.
 We encourage you to include an envelope where these receipts can be placed for easy finding.
 Just with any other child and teenager sometimes clothes don’t fit even if you purchased the right size.

-• For children ages 13+, we strongly encourage you to consider that a portion of your gift be in the form of a gift card.
+• For children ages 13+, we encourage you to consider that a portion of your gift be in the form of a gift card.
 This not only allows youth to get items that they desire most but also giving them experience with purchasing, budgeting, making independent decisions, etc.

 • We strongly encourage you to include at least one relevant book because of our belief that reading is good for all children/youth and many kids in foster care have limited access to libraries and books in general.
 Here are some good ideas to start with.

 • When we release information about each child, we will have provided you with the most information we have been given and have asked social workers to be as detailed as possible.
 Some of the wishlists will be very detailed where others will require more creativity on behalf of the sponsor.
 Please pay close attention to the wishlist as some will include specific information.
 Some wishlists will even include specific information such as the race the child most identifies with and what holiday they are accustomed to celebrating.
-Social workers are incredibly busy right now and may not be able to answer additional questions about the young person requiring the sponsor to get creative!
+Social workers are incredibly busy and may not be able to answer additional questions about the young person requiring the sponsor to get creative!

 • Prior to delivering your gifts, it would be incredibly helpful if you would print out and complete this inventory list.
 This helps social workers know what is included in the gift to the child and saves them time of going through the gift prior to giving to the child.
 Don’t feel like you have to write every single thing included in the gift however marking the most important things would be great along with including any special notes about the gift.
 Please place this document at the top of the gifts so that we can easily find.